 WENZEL, Heinrich Christian Ferdinand.
 Mainz 7.6.1855 — London 16.6.
 1893.
 German Indologist and Tibetan Scholar in England.
-Son of a physician, educated in Mainz, matriculated 1874.
+Son of Karl August W., a physician, and Amalia Ida Gabriele Michel.
+Educated in Mainz, matriculated 1874.
 Studies at Jena, Leipzig and Tübingen.
 Ph.D.
 1879 Tübingen (under Roth).
 Further studies at Strassburg and Oxford.
-Prompted by Max Müller, he studied Tibetan 1881 in Paris (Feer) and 1882 in Herrnhut (Jäschke).
+Prompted by Max Müller, he studied Tibetan in 1881 in Paris (Féer) and 1882-83 in Herrnhut (Jäschke).
 PD 1886 Leipzig.
 Moved soon to London to catalogue Tibetan manuscripts.
-Died in a blood poisoning.
+He had often health problems and died of a blood poisoning.
+Unmarried.

-Publications: diss. Über den Instrumentalis im Rigveda.
+Publications: Diss. Über den Instrumentalis im Rigveda.
+110 p.
 Tübingen 1879; hab.diss.
 Suhṛllekha.
 Brief des Nāgārjuna an König Udayana. Übers. aus dem Tibetischen.
 27 p.
 Lp.
 1886.

 – Edited: 2nd ed. of Jäschke’s: Tibetan Grammar.
 L. 1883.